Using the SMART goal method allows you to take specific steps that quantify your progress towards your goal, making it specific.

-For example, increasing sales lead conversions by 10% compared to the previous year is much more measurable than simply setting a lead conversion goal.
-This template guides you through the process of transforming an idea or an initial goal into a SMART goal by using one-off questions related to each of the 5 points of the SMART objective criteria.
+SMARTin SMART Goals stands for Specific, Measurable, Achievable, Relevant and Time-Limited.
+This template helps you transform an idea or an initial goal into a SMART goal by using one-off questions related to each of the 5 points of the SMART objective criteria.
 When you reach the end of the worksheet, you're left with a carefully designed SMART target.

 SMART objectives have existed for more than 30 years.
-In 1981, the consultant and former corporate planning director of Washington Water Power Company, George T. Doran, published an article entitled “There is a SMART Way to Write Management Goals and Objectives, which presents SMART goal criteria as a way to improve your chances of achieving your goals.
-In addition to noting the criteria for your SMART goals and verifying that the goal you set matches each criterion, you may find it useful to try to use templates and worksheets to set goals.
-Seriously, non-SMART goals are often more like wishes and resolutions that they feel good to do, but they are practically impossible to implement and achieve.
+In 1981, the consultant and former corporate planning director of Washington Water Power Company, George T. Doran, published an article entitled “There is a SMART Way to Write Management Goals and Objectives”, which presents SMART goal criteria as a way to improve your chances of achieving your goals.
+SMART lenses ensure that you don't set high or out of focus lenses that are likely to result in failure.

 Here's an easy-to-use SMART goal template in Word, along with a template to help you plan and manage your goals in Smartsheet.
-So this time, Jane plans to leverage SMART goals to set up an action plan and stay on track. .
+So this time, Jane plans to leverage SMART goals to set up an action plan and stay on track.